crustio/crust-wiki/docs/storageUserGuide.md

----
-id: storageUserGuide
-title: User Guidance
-sidebar_label: User Guidance
----
+# User Guide to Storage

 Users can store files with Crust Network in three ways:
-* Users are able to store files by directly using [Crust Apps](https://apps.crust.network/#/storage);
+* Users are able to store files by directly using [Crust Apps];
-* Users are able to store files by adapting the standard IPFS to [Crust Apps](https://apps.crust.network/#/storage);
+* Users are able to store files by adapting the standard IPFS to [Crust Apps];
 * Developers are able to develop storage features based on Crust SDK;

 ## 1. File storage via Crust Apps